 The WPS Office comes with the standard edition, free to download and use but limited in features.

-If you need additional features such as PDF editing, Cloud support, collaborations and enterprise support, then you can opt for the WPS Premium of WPS Business option with a price.
+Moreover, if you need additional features such as PDF editing, Cloud support, collaborations and enterprise support, then you can opt for the WPS Premium of WPS Business option with a price.

 More details about WPS Office

-|LibreOffice||Free||Open source||Free and cross platform|
+|LibreOffice||Free||Open source||Free and cross-platform|

 Complete support of ODF files